spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS-Sourcecode.md

 4. Returns an OptionObject2015 (which may or may not be modified) object to myAvatar.

 * This method is required by myAvatar.
+* There is a commented line is at the start of the method that enables troubleshooting logs.
+This line shoudl remain commented in production.
 * You can find more information about this method [here](https://github.com/myAvatar-Development-Community/document-creating-a-custom-web-service#the-runscript-method).

+****

 ## MAWS.Configuration
 * Does things with configuration settings and files.